Blog

 What is Membrane Bioreactor (MBR) Technology?

-Author: Ahmed Bakhiet – Project Manager – Coftec.
+Author: Ahmed Bakhiet M.Eng. – Project Manager – Coftec.

 (i) Introduction

 Water purification is essential for maintaining the well-being of communities and ensuring the sustainability of industrial operations.
-Among the innovative approaches in this field, Membrane Bioreactor (MBR) technology stands out for its exceptional efficiency and effectiveness.
-In this blog post, we will explore the world of MBR technology and briefly introduce Coftec’s modular Membrane Bioreactor solution.
+Among the innovative approaches in this field, Membrane Bioreactor (MBR) technology stands out for its exceptional efficiency and effectiveness in wastewater treatment (Judd and Judd, 2022).
+Through decades of technological advancement and operational optimisation, MBR systems have demonstrated superior performance in producing high-quality effluent while maintaining a compact footprint compared to conventional treatment methods.
+Here, we will explore the world of MBR technology and briefly introduce Coftec’s modular Membrane Bioreactor solution.
 We will uncover the advantages of MBR technology in both municipal and industrial applications, highlighting its role in fulfilling environmental responsibilities and the potential of Membrane Bioreactor for wastewater treatment and process efficiency.

 (ii) What is Membrane Bioreactor Technology for Wastewater Treatment?

-Membrane Bioreactor technology combines the principles of biological treatment and membrane filtration to achieve high-quality wastewater treatment.
+Membrane Bioreactor technology combines the principles of biological treatment and membrane filtration to achieve high-quality wastewater treatment (Judd and Judd, 2022).
 It integrates a biological process, typically an activated sludge process, with physical liquid-solid separation using membrane filtration.
-This unique combination allows for the efficient removal of contaminants, including suspended solids, pathogens, and dissolved organic matter, resulting in treated water of superior quality.
+According to extensive research by Krzeminski et al. (2017), this unique combination allows for the efficient removal of contaminants, including suspended solids, pathogens, and dissolved organic matter, resulting in treated water of superior quality.

 Below is a representation of a typical (submerged) MBR process flow diagram: